codingGosia/about/README.md

 # 💫 About Me:

+🔭 I’m currently working on projects with HTML, CSS and JavaScript

-📕💻👀 I’m currently learning everything about HTML, CSS, React and JavaScript
+📕 I’m currently learning more of Javascript, React and RestAPI

+👯 I’m looking to collaborate on projects with other developers

 ## 🌐 Socials: